MahjongPantheon/Mimir/README.md

 We accept any help with developing, testing and improving our system, so please feel free to create issues or send pull requests for missing functionality.

-To start developing the project, make sure you have installed PHP v5.5 or higher and MySQL compatible database (MariaDB or Percona, latter one is preferred).
+To start developing the project, make sure you have installed a database server of your choice, PHP v5.5 or higher and appropriate PDO module.
 You also will need standard `make` utility to use following shortcuts.
 - Run `make deps` to install dependencies.
 - Run php dev server on port 8000: `make dev`